 From a Roman and Greek perspective, Jesus would have been seen as just another Jewish holy man who had stirred up the Jews in Jerusalem and was quickly dealt with before he could cause any real trouble.
-These events were occurring in a tiny part of the Roman Empire (see below) where this kind of thing happened regularly (Palestine was as volatile then as it is now).
+These events were occurring in a tiny part of the Roman Empire (see map overleaf) where this kind of thing happened regularly.